RavensbourneWebMedia/Web-Design-principles/sessions/02/README.md

 1. **Publish** your mini-lesson and any other relevant material from today.
 We recommend GitHub (we :green_heart: :octocat:) but you can publish elsewhere as long as it's accessible by anyone.

-2. Add the link to your mini-lesson (and any other relevant material) to the `Teams` Google document I emailed you.
+2. Add the link to your mini-lesson (and any other relevant material) to the Google document I emailed you.

 ### Peer learning research